 The party, soon renamed to the National and Socialist German Workers Party, adopted a 25 point program of points that formed the basis of their political manifesto.
-It was on the strength of their belief in these points that the Nazi’s as they were now known, chose to take force in a coup d’ etat in Munich.
+It was on the strength of their belief in these points that the Nazi’s as they were now known, chose to take force in a coup d’etat in Munich.
 The coup was unsuccessful, despite an initial success in reaching it’s objectives of seizing power.
 Hitler was thrown into prison and the party was, it seemed, destroyed.
+It had however allowed Hitler to hone the Nazi ideology.

 The Wall Street Crash of 1929 provided the spark that allowed the Nazi’s to gain support.
 All of a sudden the support of the American’s and the aid pans were withdrawn, Germany was again isolated and the economy was in crisis.
 The rise in Unemployment and a renewed fear of a Communist uprising gave Hitler’s messages a new importance. people were again interested in the views of this extremist party.
 In a land where the government was struggling to control the economy, the people and the communists any alternative that appears to be willing, and able, to combat the problems, through whatever means, is seen in a very positive light.